ankitects/anki-manual/src/studying.md

 can’t answer within about 10 seconds, it’s probably better to move on and show the answer than keep struggling to remember.

-When the answer is shown, you should compare the answer you thought of with the answer which is shown and tell Anki how well you remembered.
-If you don’t trust yourself to compare your answer accurately, you can ask Anki to [prompt you to type in the answer](templates/fields.md#checking-your-answer) rather than just showing it to you.

 ## Answer Buttons

+After the answer is shown, compare the answer you thought of with the answer which is shown and select any of the following button.

-- **Again** should be pressed if your answer is incorrect.
-If your answer is partially correct, you should be strict with yourself: if it would count as a fail in real-life context outside of Anki, then it counts as a fail in Anki as well.
-You'll typically use this button about 5-20% of the time.
+- **Again**: Select this when your answer is incorrect or when you couldn't recall the answer.
+If your answer is partially correct, you should be strict with yourself: if it counts as a fail in real-life context outside of Anki, then it counts as a fail in Anki as well.
+You'll typically use this button about 5-20% of the time. **Keyboard Shortcut**: <kbd>1</kbd>

-- **Hard** should be pressed if your answer is correct, but you had doubts about it or it took a long time to recall.
+- **Hard**: Select this button when your answer is correct, but you had doubts about it or it took a long time to recall. **Keyboard Shortcut**: <kbd>2</kbd>

-- **Good** should be pressed if your answer is correct, but it took some mental effort to recall it.
+- **Good**: Select this when your answer is correct, but it took some mental effort to recall it.
 When Anki is used properly, this should be the most commonly used button.
-You'll typically use this button about 80-95% of the time.
+You'll typically use this button about 80-95% of the time. **Keyboard Shortcut**: <kbd>3</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>

-- **Easy** should be pressed if your answer is correct and it took no mental effort to recall it.
+- **Easy**: Select this if your answer is correct and it took no mental effort to recall it. **Keyboard Shortcut**: <kbd>4</kbd>

-Simply put, press Again if your answer was not completely correct, and press Hard, Good, or Easy otherwise.
-If you don't feel confident in your ability to decide precisely how difficult a card is, you can only use Again and Good, which is a perfectly valid way of using Anki.
+If you find it hard to use four answer buttons, you can also use only **Again** and **Good** buttons.
+Use **Again** for incorrect answers and use **Good** for correct answers.

+The answer buttons show the next time a card will be reviewed again if you select it.
+To learn about the settings that control the next review intervals, see the topics [New Cards](deck-options.md#new-cards), [Lapses](deck-options.md#lapses) and [Advanced](deck-options.md#advanced) in the Deck Options section.

 ## Due Counts